webcomponents-cg/community-protocols/proposals/context.md

 ## Context objects

-`ContextEvent`s carry a `context` value that is used to identify specific contexts.
+`ContextRequestEvent`s carry a `context` value that is used to identify specific contexts.
 This value may sometimes be referred to as the "context key", and can be of any type.

 ### Context equality